VincentLanglet/Twig-CS-Fixer/docs/rules.md

 - **IncludeFunctionRule**:

-  Ensures that include function is used instead of function tag.
+  Ensures that include function is used instead of include tag.

 - **IndentRule** (Configurable):